 Best Cenotes near Playa del Carmen

 Cenote Cristalino is another Playa del Carmen cenote located right next to Cenote Eden and Cenote Azul.
-Cenote Cristalino has many different bodies of water where you can explore, snorkel, or just relax in the water.
-It also has a jumping ledge for an extra rush.
+With many different pools and bodies of water, you can explore, snorkel, or just relax in a beautiful setting.
+It also has a moderately sized jumping ledge for an extra rush.
+Cenote Cristalino gets my vote for the best cenote in Playa del Carmen because there’s so many places to swim or just hang out.

 Cenote Azul is a popular cenote near Playa del Carmen located just about 30 minutes south of downtown.
 It has several different pools with varying depths, as well as a smaller jumping ledge.
 Most of the pools are pretty shallow so it’s great place to relax and spend the day enjoying nature.

-At Cenote Azul, you can wander around exploring the different pools, dip your feet in the water for a free fish spa experience, or snorkel to admire the fish and underwater rocks.
+At Cenote Azul Playa del Carmen, you can wander around exploring the different pools, dip your feet in the water for a free fish spa experience, or snorkel to admire the fish and underwater rocks.
 It’s a very pretty setting and there are some scenic natural bridges connecting the pools.
 For more information, you can find my full guide to visiting Cenote Azul here.

 Cenote Chikin Ha